cnyuanh/malaria_mitogenome/Jmodeltest/README.md

 #Obtain substitution model for multifasta alignments
+Written by: Jorge Eduardo Amaya Romero

 ##Description:
 Run classic jmodeltest analysis (88 models - 4 categories, test AIC and BIC) on a series of multifasta files.
-##Author:
-Jorge Eduardo Amaya Romero
 ##Date:
 16-10-2016